Pub: Inns

 Inns are buildings where travellers can seek lodging and, usually, food and drink.
 They are typically located in the country or along a highway.
 In Europe, they possibly first sprang up when the Romans built a system of roads two millennia ago.
 Some inns in Europe are several centuries old.
 In addition to providing for the needs of travellers, inns traditionally acted as community gathering places.

 In Europe, it is the provision of accommodation, if anything, that now distinguishes inns from taverns, alehouses and pubs.
 The latter tend to provide alcohol (and, in the UK, soft drinks and often food), but less commonly accommodation.
-Inns tend to be older and grander establishments: historically they provided not only food and lodging, but also stabling and fodder for the traveller's horse(s) and on some roads fresh horses for the mail coach.
+Inns tend to be older and grander establishments: historically they provided not only food and lodging, but also stabling and fodder for travellers' horses, and on some roads fresh horses for the mail coach.

-Famous London inns include The George, Southwark and The Tabard.
+Famous London inns include the George, Southwark and the Tabard.
 There is, however, no longer a formal distinction between an inn and other kinds of establishment.
-Many pubs use "Inn" in their name, either because they are long established former coaching inns, or to summon up a particular kind of image, or in many cases simply as a pun on the word "in", as in "The Welcome Inn", the name of many pubs in Scotland.
+Many pubs use "Inn" in their name, either because they are long established former coaching inns, or to summon up a particular kind of image, or in many cases simply as a pun on the word "in".

-The original services of an inn are now also available at other establishments, such as hotels, lodges, and motels, which focus more on lodging customers than on other services, although they usually provide meals; pubs, which are primarily alcohol-serving establishments; and restaurants and taverns, which serve food and drink.
+The original services of an inn are now also available at other establishments.
+Hotels, lodges, and motels focus more on lodging customers than on other services but usually provide meals.
+Pubs are primarily alcohol-serving establishments.
+Restaurants and taverns serve food and drink.
 In North America, the lodging aspect of the word "inn" lives on in hotel brand names like Holiday Inn, and in some state laws that refer to lodging operators as innkeepers.

 The Inns of Court and Inns of Chancery in London started as ordinary inns where barristers met to do business, but became institutions of the legal profession in England and Wales.